 All I request is this: Please, please, please stop harassing health care providers who accept Medicaid and do NOT participate in fraud.
 We, as North Carolinians need health care providers to accept Medicaid, otherwise, Medicaid recipients would have nowhere to go.
 The Medicaid card would give Medicaid recipients no health care.
 We, as North Carolinians, want to provide Medicaid recipients with quality health care.
 But if no one will accept Medicaid, Medicaid recipients will stay sick, stay disabled, and stay mentally ill.

-Posted on February 27, 2013, in DHHS, Division of Medical Assistance, Fraud, Harassment, Medicaid, Medicaid Fraud, Mental Health, Mental Illness, North Carolina, RAC and tagged Audit, DMA, Fraud, Health care, Health care provider, Medicaid.
+Posted on February 27, 2013, in Division of Medical Assistance, Fraud, Harassment, Medicaid, Medicaid Fraud, Mental Health, Mental Illness, NC DHHS, North Carolina, RAC and tagged Audit, DMA, Fraud, Health care, Health care provider, Medicaid.
 Bookmark the permalink.
 2 Comments.